 Launch: In production now

 Highlights: An enhanced security system comes standard, including motion sensors, a large sliding bulkhead door with an auto-locking mechanism, and motion-activated interior LED lighting.
-The EV600 model isn’t exclusively designed for delivery fleets — its setup is versatile enough to be used by electricians, plumbers or HVAC technicians.
-While BrightDrop is a start-up, it’s funding comes from GM, a solid manufacturer.
-The Zevo 600 has 600 cubic feet of cargo space, while a Zevo 400 with 400 cubic feet will launch in late 2023.
-BrightDrop with reach an annual production volume of 50,000 by the year 2025.
+The Zevo 600 model isn’t exclusively designed for delivery fleets — with the largest cargo volume of all, its setup is versatile enough to be used by electricians, plumbers or HVAC technicians.
+BrightDrop is part of GM, a solid manufacturer.

 Electric pickup trucks